h0tp-ftw/anki-addon-vscode-setup/README.md

 # Anki - VS Code Debugging Integration
-[@RisingOrange](https://github.com/RisingOrange)'s VSCode dev setup for Anki add-ons, forked by me to:
+VSCode dev setup for Anki add-ons, inspired by the work of [@RisingOrange](https://github.com/RisingOrange)
-- port to newer versions and Qt6
-- use for other add-ons
-- make it easy to set up!

 - Great for debugging your add-on development in Anki! (debugging, variable inspections and code changes can be done **live**)
 - Allows for a virtual environment with a new installation of Anki separate from your installation.
 - Cross-platform compatible as long as you have **VS Code** and **pip** available.
+- compatible for newer Anki and Python versions, Qt6, and easy to set up!

 # One-Step Commands for Running Setup Scripts

 These commands are designed for installation of the [Ankimon (experimental)](https://github.com/h0tp-ftw/ankimon) addon.
 If you want to run it for another addon, change the REPO_URL which is declared at the top of the setup scripts.

+Dependencies: **Python** and **Git**

 ## macOS/Linux (Bash)

 Run this command in your terminal: